-Moreover, there is another additional torques due to the gravity of the companion star itself \citep[e.g.,][]{1995MNRAS.274..987P, 2016LNP...905...45N, 2023MNRAS.525.2616Y}.
+There is another additional torque due to the gravity of the companion star itself \citep[e.g.,][]{1995MNRAS.274..987P, 2016LNP...905...45N, 2023MNRAS.525.2616Y}.
 This torque can play a major role in the properties of warped accretion disks, as discussed in \citet{2014MNRAS.441.1408T}, and its impact on the scenario depicted in the present paper remains to be investigated.